kheller18/data-structures-algorithms/questions/SQL.md

 8. What are the MySQL clients and utilities?
     + Several MySQL programs are available to help you communicate with the server.
 For administrative tasks, some of the most important ones are listed here:
-      + `mysql—An` interactive program that enables you to send SQL statements to the server and to view the results.
+      + `mysql—An`: interactive program that enables you to send SQL statements to the server and to view the results.
 You can also use mysql to execute batch scripts (text files containing SQL statements).
-      + `mysqladmin—An` administrative program for performing tasks such as shutting down the server, checking its configuration, or monitoring its status if it appears not to be functioning properly.
+      + `mysqladmin—An`: administrative program for performing tasks such as shutting down the server, checking its configuration, or monitoring its status if it appears not to be functioning properly.
-      + `mysqldump—A` tool for backing up your databases or copying databases to another server.
+      + `mysqldump—A`: tool for backing up your databases or copying databases to another server.
-      + `mysqlcheck` and `myisamchk—Programs` that help you perform table checking, analysis, and optimization, as well as repairs if tables become damaged. mysqlcheck works with MyISAM tables and to some extent with tables for other storage engines. myisamchk is for use only with MyISAM tables.
+      + `mysqlcheck`: and `myisamchk—Programs` that help you perform table checking, analysis, and optimization, as well as repairs if tables become damaged. mysqlcheck works with MyISAM tables and to some extent with tables for other storage engines. myisamchk is for use only with MyISAM tables.

 9. What are the types of relationships used in MySQL?
     + There are three categories of relationships in MySQL: